Royal National Park Private Day Tour from Sydney

 Landscapes of the Royal National Park

 The Royal National Park is a landscape of contrasts.
-On the coast, sandstone cliffs give way to ocean rock platforms, tidal pools and beaches.
-Inland, the same sandstone has been softened by time into rainforest gullies, freshwater creeks and heathland bright with wildflowers through spring.
+On the coast, sandstone cliffs give way to rock platforms, tidal pools and beaches.

 Key highlights of a Royal National Park private tour typically include:

-Bald Hill Lookout — sweeping views of the Illawarra Escarpment and the coast stretching south.
-A regular haunt for hang gliders and paragliders.
+Bald Hill Lookout — sweeping views of Stanwell Park Beach, Illawarra Escarpment and the coast stretching south.
+A regular haunt for hang gliders and paragliders, whose aerial manouvres can be fascinating to watch.

-Sea Cliff Bridge — a cantilevered road bridge curving around the cliff face above the Pacific, with outstanding views of the rock platforms and escarpment below.
+Sea Cliff Bridge — a cantilevered bridge that gracefully curves along the coastline - provides outstanding views of the rock platforms and escarpment below.

 Whale watching (May to November) — humpback whales migrate north along this coastline in their thousands.
 From the clifftop tracks above the park, sightings of 20 or more whales in a single day are not unusual during peak season.